hsiangyichen/hsiangyichen/README.md

 * 🎧 Music lover and a keen listener
 * 🏊‍♂️ Passionate about cardio and workouts for staying fit
-* ⛷️ Enthusiastic skier, always ready for the slopes!
+* ⛷️ Enthusiastic skier, ready for the skiing adventures!

 **Get in Touch**